danwhitston/auction-api/README.md

 Bids are defined in the model as entirely immutable once successfully created.
 There are no REST actions other than posting, and as with other records the createdAt is determined internally based on the current system time.
 Further, bid submission checks both the auction status and the closing time, and fails if either is invalid, just in case there's an inconsistency caused by e.g. the auction-closer not yet triggering.
 This is important, as trustworthiness of bid information and correctness of the auction winner is critical to successful operation of the platform.
 This is also why there is no way for a user to set the value of a createdAt field as part of any requests.

-One option for further development would be to offer withdrawl of a bid, provided an auction was still open.
+One option for further development would be to offer withdrawal of a bid, provided an auction was still open.
 This would need to preserve immutability of the original request details for security and transparency reasons, so could be achieved by e.g. an extra field called withdrawnAt that updated the first time a deletion request was received for a bid, from the bidder concerned.

 ### Authorisation, and use of auth tokens

-User authentication and authorisation follows the method implemented in lab sessions of the Cloud Computing module[TODO: add cite link].
+User authentication and authorisation follows the method implemented in lab sessions of the Cloud Computing module (Sotiriadis, 2022b; 2022d), with additional salt and hash code based on MongoDB (2019).
 Most types of request to the API must include a valid `auth-token` header.
 The header content is initially generated by the API upon receipt of a valid `/users/login` request from a user, and returned in the response body.

 The user includes the auth-token content in the header of future requests that require auth, i.e. any requests to routes other than `/`, `/users/register`, and `/users/login`.
 The token is a JSON web token (JWT), which contains the Mongo document ID of the user and a cryptographic signature.
 When the API receives a request, it verifies the signature against the JWT content and the `TOKEN_SECRET` private key, and sets `req.user._id` in the Express request object to the verified user ID value.
 This is provided using middleware which runs for each auth-secured API request before the rest of the route is actioned.
 If the token is missing, or the signature does not decrypt successfully, then the middleware prevents further execution and returns a 401 not authorised response.